stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ## Deciding admissibility

 In this section, I'll describe an algorithm for deciding whether an admissibility graph is valid according to the three axioms.
-Let N be the number of nodes, let E be the number of child-parent relationships, and let D be the number of dependencies.
+Let *N* be the number of nodes, let *E* be the number of child-parent relationships, and let *D* be the number of dependencies.
+I'll assume the graph is represented as a pair of adjacency lists, one for the child-parent relationships, and the other for the dependencies.

 1. The *child-parent reflexivity* axiom is easy to verify by checking each node individually.
-This takes 𝒪(N) time and 𝒪(1) space.
+This takes 𝒪(*N*) time and 𝒪(1) space.
 2. Verifying the *ancestor antisymmetry* axiom amounts to detecting non-loop cycles in the graph induced by the child-parent relationships.
-This can be done by checking for back edges via depth-first search (DFS) in 𝒪(N + E) time and 𝒪(N) space.
+This can be done by checking for back edges via depth-first search (DFS) in 𝒪(*N* + *E*) time and 𝒪(*N*) space.
 The search may need to be restarted at different starting nodes to cover the entire graph; this doesn't affect the asymptotic analysis.
 3. To verify the *dependency admissibility* axiom, define an auxiliary graph as follows:

-   - For every node N in the admissibility graph, the auxiliary graph will have two nodes N₁ and N₂.
+   - For every node `X` in the admissibility graph, the auxiliary graph will have two nodes `X₁` and `X₂`.
-   - For every child-parent relationship C → P, the auxiliary graph will have edges C₁ → P₁, C₂ → P₂, and P₁ → C₂.
+   - For every child-parent relationship `C` → `P`, the auxiliary graph will have edges `C₁` → `P₁`, `C₂` → `P₂`, and `P₁` → `C₂`.

-   Then, to check that a dependency S → T is admissible, it suffices to check that T₂ is reachable from S₁ in the auxiliary graph.
-This can be done with DFS in 𝒪(N + E) time and 𝒪(N) space.
-If we traverse all the nodes T₂ reachable from some source S₁ (e.g., with a depth-first strategy), we discover all the nodes which admit that source, again in 𝒪(N + E) time and 𝒪(N) space.
-By doing this for every source S₁, we can discover all the admissible dependencies in the admissibility graph.
+   Then, to check that a dependency `S` → `T` is admissible, it suffices to check that `T₂` is reachable from `S₁` in the auxiliary graph.
+This can be done with DFS in 𝒪(*N* + *E*) time and 𝒪(*N*) space.
+If we traverse all the nodes `T₂` reachable from some source `S₁` (e.g., with a depth-first strategy), we discover all the nodes which admit that source, again in 𝒪(*N* + *E*) time and 𝒪(*N*) space.
+By doing this for every source `S₁`, we can discover all the admissible dependencies in the admissibility graph.
 Any dependencies which weren't discovered (which can be recorded by a hash table) aren't admissible.
-The total expected time complexity is 𝒪(N² + NE), and the worst-case space complexity is 𝒪(N + D).
+The total expected time complexity is 𝒪(*N*² + *NE*), and the worst-case space complexity is 𝒪(*N* + *D*).

-So, determining whether an admissibility graph is valid can be done in 𝒪(N² + NE) expected time and 𝒪(N + D) space in the worst case.
+So, determining whether an admissibility graph is valid can be done in 𝒪(*N*² + *NE*) expected time and 𝒪(*N* + *D*) space in the worst case.